 if(isValid) { … }

-By using intermediate variables, you are “telling the story” of what you are doing.
+By using intermediate variables you are “telling me the story” of what you are doing.
 You don’t need comments, I read it and understand it.
-If you’re concerned about efficiency, the compiler will do its magic and both functions will be exactly the same when they get to the processor.
+If you are concerned about efficiency, the compiler will work its magic and both functions will be exactly the same when passed to the processor.

-Enumerations are there for a reason, and it seems that in Arduino there is sometimes a phobia of them.
+Enumerations exist for a reason, and in Arduino they sometimes seem to be feared.
 It takes you 5 seconds to make an enumeration.

 // nope